Katrinebjerg Dept. 76

 At the same time, emphasis has been put on establishing high-quality common areas and attractive green outdoor areas for all residents.

-The construction is certified DGNB Gold.
+The complex is certified DGNB Gold.

 The warm soft reddish tone of the outer facades embraces the whole house and has given it the nickname ‘the embracing studio house’.
 On the inside, the courtyard is lighter, its walls decorated with wood trellises that in time will appear green and red from climbing plants.